-The Markup Module and the Measurement Module are integrated so if you add measurement markup to the map, you can style and edit it like other markup.
-When you edit measurement markup and you change the length or area of the markup, the measurements are recalculated and re-drawn on the map showing the new measurements.
+Markup made by the Measurement Module can be edited and styled like any other markup.
+If edited, measurements are recalculated and re-drawn on the map showing the new measurements.

 You can move, resize and rotate lines, polygons and text markup.
 Points can only be moved.
 Text can be edited.